kamon-io/Kamon/site/src/main/jekyll/statsd/index.md

 StatsD is widely used and there are many integrations available, even alternative implementations that can receive UDP messages with the StatsD protocol, you just have to pick the option that best suits you.
 For our internal testing we choose to use [Graphite](http://graphite.wikidot.com/) as the StatsD backend and [Grafana](http://grafana.org) to create beautiful dashboards with very useful metrics.
-Have an idea of how your metrics data might look like in Grafana:
+Have an idea of how your metrics data might look like in Grafana with the screenshot bellow or use our [docker image](https://github.com/kamon-io/docker-grafana-graphite) to get up and running in a few minutes and see it with your own metrics!

 ![statsD](/assets/img/kamon-statsd-grafana.png "Grafana Screenshot")